 - Brisbane Koala Bushlands

 Brisbane is the most biologically diverse capital city in Australia, supporting thousands of plant and animal species.
 The Bushland Acquisition program has secured land that:

 - supports rare and endangered ecosystems, plants and animals

 - contains unique habitats poorly represented within existing natural areas

 - supports unique freshwater and wetland habitats

 Find out more about visiting Council's natural areas.
-Council also has an Outdoor Recreation Management Strategy for Brisbane's Natural Areas 2011-2021 that outlines how visitors participating in outdoor recreation within natural areas can do so without impacting on the natural values of these sites.
+Council also has an Outdoor Recreation Management Strategy for Brisbane's Natural Areas 2011-2021.
+It outlines how visitors participating in outdoor recreation within natural areas can do so without impacting the natural values of the sites.